 Many patients experience anxiety over the dental implant procedure because they do not know what to expect.
-At Elevate Dental Implant Center in Hanover, Maryland, our trained dental implant specialists are happy to answer any questions you might have about your upcoming procedure.
+Our trained dental implant specialists at Elevate Dental Implant Center in Hanover, Maryland are happy to answer any questions about your upcoming procedure.

 What To Expect During the Dental Implant Procedure